CFBench: A Comprehensive Constraints-Following Benchmark for LLMs: CFBench

 \subsubsection{Comparison with Other Benchmarks}

 As shown in Tab. \ref{Comparison}, we thoroughly compare our benchmark with various relevant ones.
 In terms of size, our benchmark contains approximately twice the number of samples as others.
-Notably, FollowBench~\cite{jiang2023followbench}, despite having 820 samples, originally had only one-fifth of this number, with each sample expanded by adding five constraints.
-From the constraint perspective, CFBench is the only benchmark with systematized constraints, featuring the highest number of primary constraint types and ensuring a balanced consideration of these types.
-Regarding evaluation, InFoBench~\cite{qin2024infobench} also sets response criteria for each sample, while CFBench distinguishes itself by incorporating user demand prioritization and emphasizing objectivity.
+FollowBench~\cite{jiang2023followbench} increases difficulty by adding the number of constraints, but focuses on the incremental increase of a single constraint type.
+ComplexBench~\cite{wen2024benchmarking} places more emphasis on the combination relationships between different constraint types, but only designs four types.
+IFEval~\cite{zhou2023instruction} focuses on constraints that can be verified, but lacks generalization.
+Compared to others, CFBench provides comprehensive scenario coverage, diverse systematic constraints, numerous high-quality samples, and multidimensional evaluation.
+For details, see Appendix Tab.~\ref{Benchmark Comparison}, including Case and Features.